grnnn/StoryTree/README.md

 **getOptions** - Given a character and a maximum number of options,
 		     getOptions will return a set of uids for available actions (leafs on the tree)
-\n Arguments: String characterName, int uid
+Arguments: String characterName, int uid

 js:
 ```javascript